cs3org/OCM-API/README.md

 An interface for anonymously viewing a Resource on the Sending Server, MAY allow any internet user to type or paste an OCM address into an HTML form, as a Sending Gesture.
 This means that the Sending Party and the Receiving Party could be the same person, so contact between them does not need to be explicitly established.

 #### Public Invite Flow
 Similarly, an interface on the Sending Server, MAY allow any internet user to type or paste an OCM address into an HTML form, as a Sending Gesture for a given Resource, without itself providing a way to access that particular Resource.
-A link to this interface could then for instance be shared on a mailing list, allowing all subscribers to effectively request access to the resource by making a Sending Gesture to the Sending Server with their own OCM Address.
+A link to this interface could then for instance be shared on a mailing list, allowing all subscribers to effectively request access to the Resource by making a Sending Gesture to the Sending Server with their own OCM Address.

 #### Invite Flow
 ##### Rationale